-How to get a Vape Merchant Account
+Requirements for a Vape Merchant Account

 Vaporizer businesses that are ready to set up merchant services will usually need to provide the same sets of supporting documents for underwriting to the payment processing company they decide to partner with.
 Merchants with businesses online might have to provide additional documents or be required to complete additional registrations to satisfy the requirements of the bank and/or payment card networks.

 For underwriting at most vape payment processors, application packages will require merchants to provide some or all of the following documents for an electronic cigarette merchant account: